colah/Semi-Public-Journal/Romance/RamblingThoughts.md

 The general way the problem is discussed is as the [secretary problem](http://en.wikipedia.org/wiki/Secretary_problem).
 In this problem, one is trying to get the best secretary out of a group of applicants.
 One can try the secretaries in sequence.
 Each candidate is objectively better or worse relative to others.
 Each time, one must either select that applicant, or move on to the next with no chance to return.
 Applicants always accept the job, and one is solely concerned with getting the *best* candidate.
 The optimal strategy is to reject the first n/e candidates (~36%) and accept the next best one.

+The simplest flaw, that of only being concerned with getting the best candidate, has been corrected in more sophisticated formulations.
+Bearden, in [Skip the Square Root of n: A New Secretary Problem](http://www.sie.arizona.edu/MURI/cd/content/Bearden%20Skip%20the%20Sq%20Rt%20of%20n%20Thrusts%20A%20and%20C.pdf) considers maxamizing expected value when candidates are random variables from the uniform distribution \[0,1\].
+The optimal strategy (as you might infer from the title) turns out to be skipping sqrt(n).

-It has been observed that one severe failing of this is that in dating, the other party may not accept you.
+But there are much more severe problems.
+It has been observed that one severe failing of the secratary problem as a model for dating is that in dating, the other party may not accept you.
+(That said, on certain restricted subsets of people, things do become more like standard the secratary problem, as we will see later.)
 A more realistic model is to [think of it as a dual secretary problem](http://mat.tepper.cmu.edu/blog/?p=1392), where both parties are mutually performing the same optimization.
 This problem is massively more complicated and eludes optimal strategies.

 (My intuition for a good strategy, if one isn't only trying to get the best candidate, is as follows.
 For simplicity, we consider the homosexual case, so that there's only one candidate pool.
 Then one should use the sampling phase not only to determine what a good candidate looks like, but how could a candidate you are.
 Then you target everyone more than a certain amount better than you -- you exploit the intrinsic error margin in finding good candidate -- and gradually drift towards candidates that are worse than you as time goes on.
 For the heterosexual case, you need to do something more complicated to get a good sense of where you are in the applicant pool.)